metamath/lamp-guide/docs/index.md

   which will prevent the introduction of new statements‡.
 * In mmj2 you can state that a specific axiom or theorem must be used as the justification.
-You can do the same by selecting it as the "Label".
+You can do the same by selecting it as the "Label" in a bottom-up proof.

 #### Unification